Olmste(a)d DNA Surname Project at FTDNA

 The Olmstead/Olmsted/Omsted surname Study group began in April 2003, in anticipation of the August 2003 Olmste(a)d Family Association Reunion in Fredericton, New Brunswick, as part of the Family Tree DNA (FTDNA) worldwide study.
 The initial goal of the project was to determine if the Jabez Olmsted (c./1690, Ware, MA) line is related to the Olmste(a)ds who arrived at Boston in 1632 aboard the Lyon.
 The project has been expanded to help all Olmste(a)ds determine their relationship to a specific line.

-As of March 2018, there are 62 Olmste(a)d members in the project, representing five separate groups as defined by their unique 12 marker strings.
+As of February 2023, there are 104 individuals that have joined the project, representing six separate groups as defined by their unique 12 marker strings.
 Participants are being encouraged to step up their tests to the 37 marker level to further define family relationships.
-Of the 62 currently in the study, 40 have tested to the 37 market level; 12 have continued to the 67 marker level and 4 to 111 markers tested.
+Of the 58 with Y-DNA tests in the study, 45 have tested to the 37 market level or higher.
 Occasionally FTDNA offers special pricing for stepping up to a higher level; participants receive email notifications directly from FTDNA.

-Currently, there are 17 members of the 1632 James & Richard lines.
+Currently, there are 18 members of the 1632 James and Richard lines.

 The Stephen Olmstead line of Pennsylvania has three members, all with known lineage.
 They are quite distant genetically from any of the New England Olmsteads (James, Richard, or Jabez lines); likewise the are apparently not related to any of the Umste(a)d lines from southern Pennsylvania.

-There are 16 individuals who have joined the Olmste(a)d DNA group who do not fit into one of the above four groups and they do not match each other.
-One may be of Scandinavian extraction receiving the Olmste(a)d name on a “sounds like” basis upon entry into the US.
+There are others who have joined the Olmste(a)d DNA group who do not fit into one of the above groups and they do not match each other.

 You can view the project test results page at FTDNA Olmste(a)d Y-DNA chart

-The administrator of the Olmste(a)d DNA Surname Project is Barbara Taylor.
+The administrator of the Olmste(a)d DNA Surname Project is Walt Steesy; co-administrators are Bob Olmstead and Sue Omsted.